yernat-assylbekov/Anime-Faces-with-DCGAN/README.md

 ## Network Architecture

-I use a slightly modified DCGAN (Deep Convolutional GAN).
+I use a slightly modified DCGAN (Deep Convolutional GAN) and follow the guidlines listed below:
+• Replace all max pooling with convolutional strides.
+• Use transposed convolution for upsampling
+• Use batchnorm in both the generator and the discriminator.
+• Use ReLU activation in the generator for all layers except for the output layer,
+• Use LeakyReLU activation in the discriminator for all layers except for the flattening layer and the output layer.
+• The output layers of both the generator and the discriminator use sigmoid activation.

 The architectures for the generator and the discriminator are as shown below.

 The generator: